Manufacturers Index - W. P. Davis

 From 1881, and perhaps earlier, W. P. Davis operated out of North Bloomfield, NY, making drill presses and key seating machines, and also acting as a full-line dealer in machinery for working metal and wood.
 In early 1889 he opened a sales office in Rochester, and by late 1890 the works (factory) had also moved from North Bloomfield to Rochester.
 By this time Davis was also manufacturing engine lathes.

-From 1887, and perhaps earlier, W. P. Davis operated out of North Bloomfield, NY.
-William P. and Charles F. Davis reorganized the firm in 1894 as the Davis Machine Tool Co. of Rochester, NY.
-William died in 1904 and Charles left in 1914, the company being again reorganized in 1915 as the W. P. Davis Machine Co., and was located at 126-130 Mill Street, Rochester, NY.
+William P. and Charles F. Davis reorganized the firm in 1894 as the W. P. Davis Machine Co. of Rochester, NY.
+William died in 1904 and Charles left in 1914, the company being sold to a syndicate that used the manufacturing facilities to make munitions for the war effort; the company was reorganized in 1915 as the Davis Machine Co., and was located at 126-130 Mill Street, Rochester, NY.